nickassafkirk/Memory_Minder_Memory_Game/README.md

 To complete the game, the user must match all the tile pairs, in as few moves as possible and as quickly as they can.
 This game is a great excercise to challenge a user's short-term memory and reaction speeds and is the perfect activity for coffee breaks, keeping children entertained or killing some time while travelling on public transport.

 *while this game is perfectly suitable for children over 6.
-We recommend parents supervision while playing.
+We recommend parental supervision while playing.

 ---
 ## UX